benmvp/slides/2023/connecttech/divops.md

 NOTES:

-- Now I am a Frontend Engineer...
-  - Who's not writing any UI code
-  - But instead is focused on everything else besides the actual feature development
 - As my good friend Jonathan points in this tweet...
-  - Maintaining a complex FE build system is serious work
+  - Maintaining a complex frontend build system is serious work
   - So what type of engineering is this?
 - I call this fusion of Frontend & DevOps...
   - This new discipline of maintaining frontend-related infra is...
   - **"DivOps"**
-  - It's Frontend engineers who are also (or exclusively) maintaining infra
+  - It's Frontend engineers who are also (or exclusively) maintaining frontend infra
 - I can't take credit for the name DivOps though...
   - Technically, Enrique was the genesis
   - He tweeted this almost exactly 3 years ago